VennDev/Vapm/README.md

 # Vapm
-- A library for PHP about Async, Promise and other non-blocking methods.
+- A library for PHP about Async, Promise, Coroutine and other non-blocking methods.
 - The method is based on Fibers & Generator, requires you to have php version from >= 8.1

 # Next update?